Thursday, March 30, 2023

 Using Your Cattle To Control Blackberry Bushes and Other Plants You Love to Hate

-In this video, Jason Crisman of JC’s Organic Farm shares a surprising development in his herd.
-They’re eating blackberry bushes with gusto!
+Now goats as brush managers have their place too.
+But if you’ve already got cows, USE THEM.
+As an example of how to get started, check out this video from Jason Crisman of JC’s Organic Farm.
+His herd is eating blackberry bushes with gusto!
 He attributes their new foraging to his rotational grazing, fencing them into smaller paddocks so that they become less selective graziers.

 Like us, cows are creatures of habit and they eat what they’ve always eaten until there’s a reason to change.
 Many farmers and ranchers have reported that fencing has changed the behavior of their herds so that they eat things they normally wouldn’t have.

 Another way to transition your animals is to slowly change their expectations.
 If your herd is accustomed to being moved as soon as they’ve cleaned off the grass, even though there’s plenty of good forage left in the weeds and brush, alter your behavior slightly to alter theirs.
 Don’t move them immediately.
 Maybe move them when they’re hungry and place them in a smaller pasture than normal, encouraging them to fight a little for whatever is available.
-Just watch your cattle carefully to see how they’re learning, and make the move a little at a time.
+I don’t normally recommend this because it can also result in animals eating things they shouldn’t.
+So, if you choose this route, watch your cattle carefully to see how they’re learning.
+Make the move a little at a time and be sure you’re not causing them to lose weight.
 Remember, skinny cows don’t make money!

-The benefit of this is that many of the weedy species are very nutritious and, based on the work I’ve done in this field, they’re the equivalent of alfalfa.
+The benefit of livestock eating weeds is that many of the weedy species are very nutritious and, based on the work I’ve done in this field, they’re the equivalent of alfalfa.
 Blackberry leaves and small stems are about 12% protein, making them a tasty alternative to mature grasses.
-Some pasture experts estimate that about 30% of a pasture may be weeds, so when your livestock eat them they’re getting fat on forage above and beyond what you thought you had while they improve your pasture.
+Some pasture experts estimate that about 30% of a pasture may be weeds, so when your livestock eat them they’re gaining weight on forage above and beyond what you thought you had while improving your pasture.
+It’s a win-win situation!

 Your Tips Keep This Library Online